Carrick (Northern Ireland Parliament constituency)

 Carrick was a single-member county constituency of the Parliament of Northern Ireland.

 Boundaries and Boundary Changes

 This was a division of County Antrim.
 Before 1929 it was part of the seven-member Antrim constituency.
-The constituency sent one MP to the House of Commons of Northern Ireland from 1929 until the Parliament was temporarily suspended in 1972, and then formally abolished in 1973.
+The constituency elected one MP to the House of Commons of Northern Ireland from 1929 until the Parliament was temporarily suspended in 1972, and then formally abolished in 1973.

 In terms of the then local government areas the constituency in 1929 comprised parts of the rural districts of Antrim, Belfast and Larne.
 The division also included the whole of the urban districts of Ballyclare and Carrickfergus.

 After boundary changes in 1969, the constituency included parts of the rural districts of Antrim and Larne, the borough of Carrickfergus, the urban district of Ballyclare and part of the urban district of Carrickfergus.

 Members of Parliament

 Elections

 The parliamentary representatives of the division were elected using the first past the post system.